dburkhardt/viash_web/content/docs/reference_config/functionality.md

 ## info \[list\]

-A map for storing custom annotation (introduced in viash 0.4.0).
+A map for storing custom annotation (introduced in Viash 0.4.0).

 Example: